dwn/continua/README.md

 We're going to set up the auxillary services on Google Cloud, such as Storage and a Cloud Run service that converts font formats

-For the main Node.js app, we'll use Heroku, which is not cheap, but which has a more stable pricing structure, is very easy to use, and is well-integrated with Git
+For the main Node.js app, we'll use Heroku, which has stable pricing structure, is very convenient to use, and is well-integrated with Git

 Create a new project in [console.cloud.google.com](https://console.cloud.google.com) - set project id as you wish